Sibisi and Makhubela: Golden Arrows comment on reported Kaizer Chiefs and Orlando Pirates targets

 His teammate Ntsako Makhubela missed Arrows' clash against AmaZulu FC last weekend and there have reports suggesting that he is set to leave the Durban-based side.

-Pirates and Chiefs have both been credited with an interest in the skillful winger, who was one of Arrows' best attackers last season.
+Pirates and Chiefs have both been credited with an interest in the skilful winger, who was one of Arrows' best attackers last season.

 However, Seema indicated that Makhubela missed the match against AmaZulu due to injury with the player having scored three times and provided two assists in the league last term.